 Studying the underlying population dynamics of species within ecological communities is key if we are to understanding the ecological impacts of changes in the physical environment.
 This work focuses on several questions related to community-level synchrony, drivers of population trajectories, linkages between demographic and population-level dynamics, and the importance of scale in population dynamics.

 Che-Castaldo, C, S Jenouvrier, C Youngflesh, K Shoemaker, G Humphries, P McDowall, L Landrum, M Holland, Y Li, R Ji, HJ Lynch.
 2017.
 Spatial aggregation reveals robust dynamics despite stochastic noise in pan-Antarctic analysis of Adélie penguin abundance.
 Nature Communications 8:832.
 [PDF]

 Youngflesh, C, and HJ Lynch.
 2017.
 Black-swan events: Population crashes or temporary emigration?
 Proceedings of the National Academy of Sciences 114:E8953–E8954.
 [Letter] [PDF]

-Borowicz, A, P McDowall, C Youngflesh, T Sayre-McCord, G Clucas, R Herman, S Forrest, M Rider, M Schwaller, T Hart, S Jenouvrier, M Polito, H Singh.
+Borowicz, A, P McDowall, C Youngflesh, T Sayre-McCord, G Clucas, R Herman, S Forrest, M Rider, M Schwaller, T Hart, S Jenouvrier, M Polito, H Singh, HJ Lynch.
+2018.
 Multi-modal survey of Adélie penguin mega-colonies reveals the Dangers Islands as a seabird hotspot.
-In Review at Scientific Reports
+Scientific Reports 8.
+[PDF]

 Antarctic food-web dynamics